-Cycle 7 is idle, even though the packet has not been completely transferred, due to the de-assertion of $tx_rdyout$ .
-This is the only instance where a packet transfer may be interrupted by idle cycles.
+Cycle 7 is idle, even though the packet has not been completely transferred, due to the deassertion of tx_rdyout .
+This is the only instance where a packet transfer might be interrupted by idle cycles.

 Cycle 8 shows the completion of the transfer of the packet started during Cycle 5.